KyleOetjens/kyleoetjensportfolio/README.md

 ## Description

 Creating a portfolio page to show off my work and progress.
 This will be a place for others to come and view all my best/current work.
 I will be adding to the page and this readme as I work through the course.
+View my portfolio here- https://kyleoetjens.github.io/kyleoetjensportfolio/

 ## Usage